 The nine brightest Pleiades stars are named after the Pleiades, the Seven Sisters in Greek mythology – Alcyone (Eta Tauri), Asterope (21 Tauri), Celaeno (16 Tauri), Electra (17 Tauri), Maia (20 Tauri), Merope (23 Tauri) and Taygeta (19 Tauri) – and their parents Atlas (27 Tauri) and Pleione (28 Tauri).

 In Greek lore, the sisters caught the eye of Orion, a giant huntsman, who started to pursue them after their father Atlas was forced to uphold the heavens on his shoulders.
-Atlas was one of the Titans who fought and lost the war against the Olympian gods and suffered the consequences of defeat.
+Atlas was one of the Titans who fought and lost the war against the Olympian gods and felt the consequences of defeat.
 Zeus saw Orion pursuing his seven daughters and, to protect them, he first turned the sisters into doves and later into stars to comfort their father.
 It is said that the Pleiades are still pursued by the constellation Orion across the sky.

 Maia was once thought to be a variable star.
 In 1955, the Russian-American astronomer Otto Struve proposed the existence of a class of variable stars with periods between about 0.1 and 0.3 days and spectral types from B7III to A2 V-II.
 The proposed class, called Maia variables, included Pherkad, Gamma Ursae Minoris, and a number of other stars.
 However, some of these stars, including Maia, were later found to be stable, not variable.
 Struve himself withdrew his theory after concluding that Maia was not variable.